 As we reflect upon the beautiful life Sue lived, she will be remembered for being present in the moment, always having an eternal perspective, and never letting a task to be done become more important than a person to be loved.

 Sue is survived by her sweetheart of 55 years, Jack Marvin Slater, and her seven children, Bradley Slater (Kimberlee), Rodney Slater (Jennifer), Vince Slater, Julie Shipp (Ryan), Ryan Slater (Candace), Katherine Slater and Travis Slater (Courtney); 16 grandchildren and 3 great grandchildren.
 She is also survived by her siblings, Tom Black, Colleen McCausland and Steve Black.
 Sue was preceded in death by her parents Burton and Ruth Black and brother Jim Black.

 Her life will be honored and celebrated Friday, November 1, 2019 at 11:00 a.m. in the American Fork East Stake Center located at 831 East 500 North, American Fork, Utah where friends and family may attend a viewing from 9:00 - 10:45 a.m. prior to the services.
 Interment will be in the Pleasant Grove City Cemetery.
 Condolences may be sent to the family at www.olpinmortuary.com.

-To send flowers to Lydia Sue (Black) Slater's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lydia Sue (Black) Slater, please visit our floral store.